-The Bulldogs will be traveling to the City of Brotherly Love this weekend to take on the Penn Quakers at 1 PM ET on Saturday.
-You can watch the game on the Ivy League Network or NBC Sports Philly.
+Yale travels to Princeton, New Jersey this week to take on the 5-3 Princeton Tigers at 1 PM ET on Saturday.
+You can catch the game on Eleven Sports or the Ivy League Network.

 Keys to the Game: